 From 1 to 5 April 2019, IPCC Working Group III will organise the First Lead Author Meeting in Edinburgh, Scotland

-From 11 to 16 February 2019, IPCC Working Group III will organise the Fourth Lead Author Meeting in Cali, Colombia
+From 11 to 16 February 2019, IPCC Working Group III is holding the Fourth Lead Author Meeting in Cali, Colombia

 From 7 to 11 January 2019, IPCC Working Group I will organise the Second Lead Author Meeting of the Sixth …